Frequently Asked Questions

 - Although all applications are welcome, most DePaul Cristo Rey High School students qualify for the Federal Free and Reduced Lunch Program.

-- All applicants complete the FACTS Grant & Aid Assessment which allows us to determine each individual family’s need.
+- All applicants complete the FACTS Grant & Aid Assessment form which allows us to determine each individual family’s need and set their tuition.

 Do all students go to work?